-The National Osteoporosis Foundation (NOF) 2014 "Clinicians Guide to Prevention and Treatment of Osteoporosis" includes recommendation for BMD testing for women aged 65 years and older and for men aged 70 years and older, regardless of clinical risk factors.
-The guidelines also recommend BMD testing in: (a) post-menopausal women in the menopausal transition and men aged 50 to 69 years with clinical risk factors for fracture; (b) adults who have a fracture after age 50; and (c) adults who have a condition (e.g., rheumatoid arthritis) or are taking a medication (e.g., glucocorticoids in a daily dose \geq 5 mg prednisone or equivalent for \geq three months) associated with low bone mass or bone loss.
-BMD measurement is not recommended in children or adolescents and is not routinely indicated in healthy young men or pre-menopausal women, unless there is a significant fracture history, or there are specific risk factors for bone loss.
-Follow-up testing is recommended one to two years after initiating medical therapy for osteoporosis and every two years thereafter.
+Bone Health and Osteoporosis Foundation (BHOF), formally known as, The National Osteoporosis Foundation (NOF)).
+The Clinicians Guide to Prevention and Treatment of Osteoporosis (LeBoff, et al., 2022), includes recommendation for BMD testing for:

+- I. Women aged 65 years and older and for men aged 70 years and older, regardless of clinical risk factors. - II.
+Post-menopausal women in the menopausal transition and men aged 50 to 69 years based on risk profile. - III.
+Postmenopausal women and men aged greater or equal to 50 years with a history of adult-age fracture; and - IV.
+Adults who have a condition (e.g., rheumatoid arthritis) or are taking a medication (e.g., glucocorticoids in a daily dose \geq 5 mg prednisone or equivalent for \geq three (3) months) associated with low bone mass or bone loss. - V. BMD measurement is not recommended in children or adolescents and is not routinely indicated in healthy young men or pre-menopausal women, unless there is a significant fracture history, or there are specific risk factors for bone loss. - VI.
+Follow-up testing is recommended one (1) to two (2) years after initiating medical therapy for osteoporosis and at appropriate intervals thereafter according to clinical circumstances such as high-risk individuals (multiple fractures, older age, very low BMD). - VII.
+Vertebral fracture imaging (X-ray or DXA vertebral fracture assessment) should be performed in high-risk individuals to detect subclinical vertebral fractures.
+Traditionally, conventional lateral thoracic/lumbar spine X-ray has been considered the gold standard for identification of vertebral fractures and minor vertebral deformities.
+However, DXA-assisted vertebral fracture assessment (DXA-VFA) is emerging as an alternative to radiography for its convenience, low cost, and minimal radiation exposure.
+Recently performed MRI or CT imaging studies done for other purposes can and should also be evaluated for presence of vertebral fractures or evidence of vertebral deformity.

-The American College of Physicians (ACP) 2017 clinical practice guideline recommends against bone density monitoring during the five-year pharmacologic treatment period for osteoporosis in women.
+The American College of Physicians (ACP) 2017 clinical practice guideline recommends against bone density monitoring during the five (5)-year pharmacologic treatment period for osteoporosis in women.
 (Grade: weak recommendation; low quality evidence).
 Data from several studies showed women treated with bisphosphonates and other pharmacologic treatment benefited from reduced fractures with treatment, even if BMD did not increase.
 There is no evidence from randomized, controlled trials regarding how often to monitor BMD during osteoporosis treatment.
-There is moderate-quality evidence suggesting that most women do not need regular monitoring.
+There is moderatequality evidence suggesting that most women do not need regular monitoring.